SOUTH KINGSTOWN, R.I. (WPRI) — Rhode Island’s longest serving police chief is taking off his badge.

 The name Richard Tamburini is there, too.

 On November 1, Tamburini will take over his dear friend’s status as the Ocean State’s most senior chief of police.

 “I’m just very, very fortunate to be able to call Vinny Vespia a colleague,” Tamburini said.
 “And I’ll always have his back.”

 Vespia said for now, he looks forward to spending time with his family, and working on the “honey do” list from his wife.

-“Forget about what I’ve done, what my rank was, where I’ve worked, and the cases I’ve made… forget about all that,” Vespia said.
-“If somebody would remember me as, ‘there goes a guy who tried to be a good cop,’ I’m happy.”
+“Forget about what I’ve done, what my rank was, where I’ve worked, and the cases I’ve made … forget about all that,” Vespia said.
+“If somebody would remember me as, ‘There goes a guy who tried to be a good cop,’ I’m happy.”

-“That’s all I ever wanted,” he said.
+“That’s all I ever wanted,” he added.